← Back to Screener

 About the Company

-MERLIN Properties SOCIMI, S.A. is the largest real estate and infrastructure company trading on the Spanish Stock Exchange.
-Specialized in the development, acquisition and management of commercial property in the lberian region.
-MERLIN Properties mainly invests in offices, shopping centers, logistics facilities and data centers, within the Core and Core Plus segments, forming part of the benchmark IBEX-35, Euro STOXX 600, FTSE EPRA/NAREIT Global Real Estate, GPR Global Index, GPR-250 Index, MSCI Small Caps indices and DJSI.
+MERLIN Properties SOCIMI, S.A. is one of the largest real estate and infrastructure companies listed on the Spanish Stock Exchange.
+It specializes in the development, acquisition and management of commercial property in the Iberian Peninsula, mainly investing in offices, shopping centers, logistics facilities and data centers within the Core and Core Plus segments.
 MERLIN Properties SOCIMI, S.A. was incorporated in 2014 in Spain.

 Merlin Properties Stock at a Glance